retro16/acsi2stm/doc/standard_configurations.md

 Machine with a broken DMA chip
 ------------------------------

-This is so common that it's become a standard configuration !
+This is so commonplace that it's become a standard configuration !

 ### What you have